 - Withdrawing from school

 - Ceasing to attend classes

 - Dropping below half-time status

 Cancellation of federal financial aid is made in accordance with current federal regulations and is processed by Financial Services.
-For information concerning the current federal financial aid cancellation policies, students should contact the Director of Financial Aid.
+For information concerning the current federal financial aid cancellation policies, students should contact a Financial Aid Specialist.